praekelt/feersum-nlu-api-wrappers/docs/DashboardApi.md

 Your service dashboard.

-Get your list of loaded model instances, the total API hits for each, API version, etc.
+Get your list of loaded model instances, the API version, etc.

 ### Example
 ```python